Podcast Production Time Calculator

 Why Estimating Production Time Matters

 Consistency is one of the strongest predictors of podcast growth.
-Listeners learn to expect new episodes on a certain day, and platforms tend to favor shows that publish reliably.
+Listeners learn to expect new episodes on a certain day, and platforms tend to reward shows that publish reliably.
 When you know roughly how long it takes to create an episode, you can design a workflow that fits your schedule instead of scrambling at the last minute.

 The Underlying Formula